mcguinlu/thesis/questions.md

 Would confounding effect of ApoE4 not be somewhat moderated by adjusting for LDL-c

 Increased risk of AD with fibrates?
 Not consistent across AD outcomes like exetimibe is across  vascular/other

+Which method did you use for random effects meta-analysis and why?

+Why is the dose response model multi-variate?
+Accounts for results and the correlation between results.

+What is the purpose of using knots?

+Talk about problems with including Hippsley-Cox re double-counting